F0903/slang/README.md

 For language syntax see syntax.ebnf or the test.slang file (may not be complete or updated)

-Based on the the amazing book ["Crafting Interpreters"](https://craftinginterpreters.com/).
+Compiler and VM based on those from clox in the fantastic book ["Crafting Interpreters"](https://craftinginterpreters.com/).